minishift/minishift/docs/interacting-with-openshift.md

 Per default, _cluster up_ uses an [AllowAllPasswordIdentityProvider](https://docs.openshift.org/latest/install_config/configuring_authentication.html#AllowAllPasswordIdentityProvider)
 for authentication against the local cluster.
 This means any non-empty username and password can be used to login to the local cluster.
-The recommended username and password are developer/developer, since it also has a default project _myproject_ set up.
+The recommended username and password are developer/developer, since it also has a default project _myproject_ set up and [impersonate](https://docs.openshift.org/latest/architecture/additional_concepts/authentication.html#authentication-impersonation) on administrator so admin commands can be run using `--as system:admin` parameter.

 To login as administrator, use the system account: